fpoirotte/phpfarm/README.rst

 The following entries are known issues which may or may not be solved in the future:

 -   Do not use ``--enable-sigchld`` in your custom options if you plan to install extensions using pear/pecl.
 When enabled, this option will result in a failure during the ``phpize`` step (this issue lies in PHP itself and is not specific to phpfarm).

-- By default, a (local) PEAR installation is created for every PHP version you build.
-If you don't plan to use PEAR, you can prevent this from happening by adding ``--without-pear`` to your ``$configoptions``.
+-   The ``--with-pear=DIR`` configure option has been disabled on purpose and this behaviour cannot be changed using ``$configoptions``.
+    If you want to create a (local) PEAR installation, drop a copy of http://pear.php.net/install-pear-nozlib.phar in the ``bzips/`` folder
+    and then use the ``pear`` flag.
+The layout of the PEAR installation that is created matches the layout expected by the Pyrus package manager.

+-   While this specific version of phpfarm strives to maintain compatibility with the original one, a few incompatible changes were made.
+    These changes and the rationale behind them are listed below:

+    -   Historically, this phpfarm created a symbolic link in the installation folder named ``main`` pointing to the "main PHP version" (the one you would usually add to your ``$PATH``).
+        The original phpfarm later added a similar concept with a link named ``current-bin`` pointing to the main version's ``bin/`` directory.

+        However, looking at the future, this link seems a little bit too restrictive as some binaries may also be installed in the ``sbin/`` directory (eg. ``php-fpm``).

+        Therefore, this version of phpfarm now uses a symbolic link named ``current`` (to roughly match the decision of the original phpfarm) pointing to the main version's root directory.

+    -   The original phpfarm added a script named ``switch-phpfarm`` at some time to ease switching between different PHP versions.

+        While this version has a similar script (derived from the original one), its output is formatted slightly differently: there is an additional space before the name of each installed version and an asterisk (\*) appears before the name of the currently active version.
+        See `Switching default php versions`_ for an example of such output.

 About phpfarm
 -------------
-Written by Christian Weiske, cweiske@cweiske.de Additional patches by François Poirotte, clicky@erebot.net
+Written by Christian Weiske, cweiske@cweiske.de Additional changes by François Poirotte, clicky@erebot.net

 Homepage: https://sourceforge.net/p/phpfarm